jnyfah/CuriousX/LexicalAnalysis/Readme.md

 ## Some Example Input Files

-Some example input files have been provided in (`input.txt`) so as to see what tokens the lexer finds in the file
+Some example input files have been provided in (`Utils/input.txt`) so as to see what tokens the lexer finds in the file

 ```